TooSparky/module-5-challenge/README.md

 ## Installation

-To install, simply go to the deployed application link.
+To install, go to the deployed application link below.

 ## Usage